armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

 Status
 ------

-As of svn r125??, all the above goals have been implemented and tested.
+All the above goals have been implemented and tested.

 Implementation